MakerBot Print is our newest print-prepration software, which supports native CAD files and STL assemblies,

 I am 100% sure that it's a genuine Hiwin rails, Please try to clean and re-lubricate them.update: I had a chat with the store but he got no complaint about this item. additionally, no negative feedback has been left - On the contrary, all the feedback are very positive. after looking at the user profile: 0 likes, 0 shares, 0 collections, 0 following, 0 makes, 0 design.
 I apologize but, if this some kind of competitive war - please leave it out of the project.
 If not - please accept my apology and ignore what I wrote. try to lubricate them and contact the store.

 I received the HIWIN rails yesterday and briefly tested them before posting my thoughts on the product here.
 I will clean and re-lubricate them and compare them again to the clones I purchased from eBay.
-Also, there's no reason for me to "complain" to the Seller, I would rather use them for the build than have to pay additional $ to ship the item back to China from the US.
+Also, there's no reason for me to "complain" to the Seller, because I have had bad experiences with trying to resolve issues with AliExpress sellers in the past.
 Hopefully those who purchased the Original HIWIN rails from Aliexpress can chime in about their experience with them also.

-Update: After seeing other users having almost the same issues, I decided to contact the Seller.
+Update: After seeing other users having almost the same issues and with me still having the same issue after cleaning and re-lubricating, I decided to contact the Seller.
+I will update this post if and when the Seller resolves the issue.

 Did you apply pressure to the carriage block when moving it?
 Mine do not glide by themselves well but once I have a little weight mounted they glide beautifully.
 I have my y axis mounted with no belts and it slides with the slightest tip.